1

 k = −1; no Λ |

 Negative curvature.
-Said to be infinite
+Said to be spatially

-| Friedmann zero-curvature,
+Friedmann zero-curvature,

 aka the Einstein-DeSitter universe |

-Einstein & DeSitter 1932 |
+Einstein & DeSitter, 1932 |

 Expanding flat space.